ArchitectusInanis/ArchitectusInanis/README.md

 This profile is a showcase of my work since age 17, representing my professional maturity and changed approach to security.
 I have moved from public contributions to quiet, focused development in private.

 My archived profile contains projects from my earlier years and serves as a testament to my growth.
-The projects there, like the CI/CD automations for **ShadowGuardAI**, which used AI to mass-produce defensive tools, show my foundational skills and evolution as a security engineer.
+The projects there show my foundational skills and evolution as a security engineer.

 <p align="center">
   <a href="https://github.com/CY83R-3X71NC710N" target="_blank" rel="noopener noreferrer">